Digital Gold vs Gold ETF: Which is Better for Investment in 2025?

 Comparing the impact on a small transaction vs a large transaction:

-Why Digital Gold or Silver is Superior for SIPs
+Why Digital Gold is Superior for SIPs

 For small transactions, such as a ₹100 investment, the charges associated with buying an ETF are disproportionately high.
 In this example, the total charges amount to ₹23.62, which is 23.62% of the transaction value.
 This makes small investments in ETFs highly inefficient.

-In contrast, Digital Gold or Silver does not have such high transaction fees, making it a much more cost-effective option for small, regular investments.
+In contrast, Digital Gold does not have such high transaction fees, making it a much more cost-effective option for small, regular investments.
 This is particularly beneficial for systematic investment plans (SIPs), where investors typically invest small amounts regularly.

 Long-Term Investment Comparison